Dutch pot sales to foreigners go up in smoke

 From that year onwards, a coffee shop can have a maximum of 2,000 members.

-The Dutch government, whose push for a stricter drugs policy is led by the Christian Democrats party, will forbid any coffee shops within 350 m (yards) of a school, with effect from 2014.
+The Dutch government, whose push for a stricter drugs policy is led by the Christian Democrats party, will forbid any coffee shops within 350 meters (nearly1,150 feet) of a school, with effect from 2014.

 The government in October launched a plan to ban what it considered to be highly potent forms of cannabis -- known as "skunk" -- placing these in the same category as hard drugs such as heroin or cocaine.